ptmt/npm-native/README.md

 `package.json`:

 ```
-{ "scripts" :
 {
+  "scripts" :
+  {
-    "postinstall" : "npm-native install --path_to_lib.xpbproj",
+    "postinstall" : "npm-native --install path_to_lib.xcodeproj",
-    "uninstall" : "npm-native uninstall --path_to_lib.xpbproj"
+    "uninstall" : "npm-native --uninstall path_to_lib.xcodeproj"
   }
 }
 ```
---path_to_lib - where your XCode project is placed.
+`--path_to_lib` - where your XCode project is placed.

+## TODO

+-[] Validate the final xcodeproj file and if it fails rollback it to the previous state;
+-[] Allow to copy resources like font files;
+-[] Android support;

-## Plugins with support npm-native
+## Plugins includes npm-native

-There is no such.
+Nothing here.